Boise youth football team's Herculean rescue effort: 'We had to help'

 Less than a hundred miles from home, the team came across a violent rollover crash in the desert near Jordan Valley, Ore.

-The team quickly found a man and a woman upside down and trapped in the vehicle.
+The team quickly found a man, Alan Hardman, and a woman, Margaret Hardman, upside down and trapped in the vehicle.

 "We saw the car and pulled to the side and automatically knew that we had to help," said Knights player Esai Martinez.
 "Everything was thrown everywhere it was pretty bad, there was a little bit of blood."

-The group of middle-schoolers immediately ran to the crash, and were able to pull the man out.
+The group of middle-schoolers immediately ran to the crash, and were able to pull Alan out.

+"The boy said, 'I'm not going to leave them in here like this' and they started straightening my legs and pulling me out," said Alan.

-Next, the group got to work on freeing the woman.
+Next, the group got to work on freeing Margaret.
 They quickly realized to do that they would have to lift the car off the road.

 "I knew that the whole team with us, I knew we had an amazing chance to get her out," Martinez said.
 "The whole team was there, so we could do it."